 Over the last few decades Lake Winnipeg has seen major changes to its biology.
 The emergence of algae blooms and toxic blue-green algae caused by an excess of nutrients in the water are threatening the livelihood of all people in the region, especially those who live around it and use it as a source for potable water and the abundant harvest it offered.
 Nutrients like phosphorus and nitrogen are essential for the growth of marine vegetation but now the excess of these nutrients in the water is showing severe adverse effects.
 The shallow outline of the lake and large volume of inflows from the rivers draining into the lake are major influences on its water quality.
 The Red River, Saskatchewan River, and Winnipeg River deliver more than 70% of the water entering the lake.
 The three of them report high levels of phosphorus and nitrogen in their streams annually.

 Other pressures such as invasive species like the common carp and the zebra mussels have added to the concern for Lake Winnipeg.
 Due to the size of the watershed, they can travel and spread causing environmental and economic damage.

 To find a solution, we must work together.
 Water is a gift trusted upon us by the Creator to protect it.
 The Lake Winnipeg Basin extends over 4 provinces and 4 states, and we need to understand what is at stake and how will we protect this gift given to us.
 Governance of this great resource that gives us life, must come from all, not just a selected few.
-Indigenous people need a voice at the table too, we need to be heard and we need to listen to!
+Indigenous people need a voice at the table too, we need to be heard and we also need to listen!